pauloesampaio/pauloesampaio.github.io/_posts/2020-10-07-scraping_dresses.md

 ## Closing thoughts

 So being able to scrape websites is a great skill to have and empowers one to build data apps, monitor websites, create event-based alarms, sky is the limit!
-For instance, since I'm into computer vision, here I'm focusing on getting the product images urls to use in another examples there will be published here - so if there's no link to other artiles here right now, come back soon!!
+For instance, since I'm into computer vision, here I'm focusing on getting the product images urls to use in another examples there will be published here - so if there's no link to other articles here right now, come back soon!!

 Hope you enjoy and try to build something yourself!